Sajjad Gani Lone

-Sajad Gani Lone (born 1966) is an Indian politician, and former Member of the Legislative Assembly elected from the Handwara constituency.
+Sajad Gani Lone (born 9 December 1966) is an Indian politician, and Member of the Legislative Assembly elected from the Handwara constituency.
 He is the chairman of Jammu and Kashmir People's Conference.
+He was also a Cabinet Minister of the Social Welfare department of the Government of Jammu and Kashmir during the People's Democratic Party - BJP Alliance Government (2014 - 2018).

 Early and personal life

 Sajjad Lone was born on 9 December 1966.
-Sajjad Gani Lone is the youngest of the two sons of Abdul Ghani Lone, who was assassinated in a rally in Srinagar in 2002.
-His brother, Bilal Gani Lone, is a member of Hurriyat Conference's Executive Council.
+Sajjad Gani Lone is the younger of the two sons of Abdul Ghani Lone, a former separatist, who was assassinated in a rally in Srinagar in 2002.
+His elder brother, Bilal Gani Lone, is a member of moderate faction of Hurriyat, also a member of Hurriyat Conference's Executive Council.
 His sister, Shabnam Gani Lone, is a lawyer by profession and an independent politician from Kupwara, J&K.

 Sajjad attended Burn Hall School in Srinagar and graduated from the University of Wales, College of Cardiff, UK in 1989.

-Sajjad Lone is married to Asma Khan, daughter of Amanullah Khan, the Pakistan-based leader of the Jammu and Kashmir Liberation Front.
+Sajjad Lone is married to Asma Khan, daughter of JKLF ideologue Amanullah Khan, the Pakistan-based leader of the Jammu and Kashmir Liberation Front.
 The couple have two sons.

 Political career

 Lone remained associated with the Hurriyat for a while in early 2000's but in 2004, after the assassination of his father, Lone became the chairman of People's Conference.

 Before he stood as an independent candidate in the 2009 Indian general election from the Baramulla Lok Sabha constituency, he in 2008, at the height of the Amarnath land transfer controversy, believed that the protests were a mass uprising against Indian rule and decided to boycott the Assembly elections.
 He was defeated by the National Conference candidate Sharifuddin Shariq.

 In 2014 Jammu and Kashmir Legislative Assembly election, Lone won Handwara assembly constituency in north Kashmir, by a margin of more than 5000 votes.
-He was the one of the two People's Conference candidates elected to the state legislative assembly.
+He was one of the two People's Conference candidates elected to the state legislative assembly.
 His party JKPC led in all blocks of Handwara constituency including Rajwar, Ramhal and Magam.

 In 2018, days after BJP withdrew its support to the PDP-BJP coalition government in Jammu and Kashmir, Lone staked claim to form the government in the erstwhile state as he possessed the required support of BJP and some other lawmakers.
-However, the then Governor Satya Pal Malik dissolved the state assembly without letting Lone to prove his claim.
+However, the then Governor Satya Pal Malik dissolved the state assembly without letting Lone prove his claim.